Green Stormwater Mini-Grants

 How it Works

 1. Schedule a Free Site Visit.
 This is a great chance to highlight any ideas or challenges you have with your property.
 PCD staff can help identify the best green stormwater project for your site to meet your goals.
+Click here to request your site visit today!

 2. Choose your Project(s).
 After the visit, decide if you plan to plant a rain garden, create urban wildlife habitat, depave, and/or install a rain tank.
-Once you decide, create a simple project scope, describing the size and location of your project.

 3. Apply for the Mini‐Grant.
 Fill out our online application and submit your project scope, a budget estimate, some before photos, and any other supplemental materials.